Broad camera portfolio - Interview with Michael Sehested Lund, JAI

 Michael Sehested Lund: I believe the launch of a range new area scan cameras in the Spark series and Go series is a major highlight for JAI.
 But also the implementation of a new global support system and improved support processes has to be on the list of major highlights.

 High frame rate global shutter cameras with excellent image quality for reliable inspection results.
+With CMOS sensors for monochrom and colour imaging and a polarisation option, there are plenty of options to suit various applications.
 The compact housing makes the JAI Go an ideal fit for tight spaces.

 - Area scan camera with CMOS sensor

 Advanced prism based colour line scan cameras with 3 or 4 sensors for excellent colour precision.